Brad's Christmas Lights is a music synchronised display that has been custom built using the latest in digital LED pixel lighting technology.

 As professional as my display looks, this is merely my hobby.
 My own display already takes considerable time & effort to organise, on top of already working full-time!

-- How can I build a display like this?
+- How can I learn to build a display like this?

 - Checkout the AusChristmasLighting 101 Manual on the AusChristmasLighting forums, a community of like-minded Christmas Lighting Enthusiasts.
 You will require a technical background (or desire to learn) as these displays are far more complicated than just plugging in a few sets of lights. :)